CoyoteGameHub/Coyote_GameHub/README.md

 ---------------

-Contributions

-	README was templated from a modified version of CSUSB CSE Club's Website Project README.
+	Contributions: README was templated from a modified version of lthai423/KST_Rebuild